The Age of the Cyber Unicorn is Here

 And at Glilot, we are deeply entrepreneur-centric.
 When we invest in a cybersecurity company, we make sure to guide it to the path that is most suitable for it instead of following some prefab playbook.
 This has always been our mission: to help outstanding companies grow in the manner that suits them best.

 Moreover, strengthening the Israeli tech industry is one of our guiding principles.
 The Israel tech scene, with large cyber companies at the fore, is helping shape and propel the economy; Currently, around 40% of Israel’s GDP stems from the booming tech industry.
 Furthermore, having more billion-dollar companies helps reinforce a stronger and more resilient economy.
-So, whenever the situation permits, we definitely shoot for building a unicorn, rather than rushing to exit.
+So, whenever the situation permits, we shoot for building a unicorn, rather than rushing to exit.

 As 2020 begins, I hope to see an increased number of cyber companies shooting for $1B.
-The Israeli cybersecurity sector is unrivaled in its innovation and drive; I truly believe it has all the elements needed to create an entire stable of healthy and robust unicorns.
+The Israeli cybersecurity sector is unrivalled in its innovation and drive; I truly believe it has all the elements needed to create an entire stable of healthy and robust unicorns.